 You can prioritize policies by giving them different priority numbers in the Web Studio.
 By default, a new policy gets the lowest priority.
 If there are conflicts among settings of policies, a policy with a higher priority overrides a policy with a lower priority.
-Policy with the priority number of 1 is the highest priority policy.
+A policy with the priority number of 1 is the highest priority policy.
 Policy settings are merged according to the following:

-- priorities of the policies
+- Priorities of the policies

-- Select Lower Priority or Higher Priority in the Actions pane.
+- Select Policies in the left pane.

 When you create policies and use filters to assign them to groups of users, user devices, or machines, you might find that some members of the group need exceptions to some policy settings.
 You can create exceptions by:

 - Creating a policy only for specific group members who need exceptions and then ranking that policy higher than the policy for the entire group